simonjoom/react-native-project/README.md

 - deleteQuery={deleteShop} ... easy to understand is the function call to delete one shop
 - selectQuery={shop} ... easy to understand is the function call to select
 -  upsertQuery={upsertShop} allow to update or create a element
--  select_result_select="shop" used by the app to properly take the select result
+-  selectResultSelect="shop" used by the app to properly take the select result
--  mutate_result_select="shops"  used by the app to properly take the mutation results
+-  mutateResultSelect="shops"  used by the app to properly take the mutation results

 Yeah it's seems complicate, but it's nice, this is compatible for every database you can create in prisma